 I used a signal nulling method for most of the distortion measurements of my amplifier designs.
 This was the subject of my MSc dissertation in 1978, and I have sometimes been asked for more details, so here is the full original version:

 The Electronics M.Sc course in the Physics department at the University of Wales included a 9 month course of lectures and written exams, followed by a 3 month project presented as a dissertation.
 I only had financial support for the first 9 months, so the practical work had to be done quickly, and was finished in less than six weeks.
-I had hoped to do more extensive investigations of amplifier distortion, together with development of a new idea for a feedforward output stage, but that remained in a folder for nearly 20 years before I actually made a working feedforward amplifier, which was described in my April 1998 Electronics World article.
+I had hoped to do more extensive investigations of amplifier distortion, together with development of a new idea for a feedforward output stage, but this had to be postponed, and was eventually made into a working prototype, described in my April 1998 Electronics World article.

 For the latest MJR7 amplifier tests I used a very simple circuit, which only works for inverting amplifiers.
 This is really just a copy of a circuit by Peter Baxandall published in Wireless World, Nov.1977, p65.